aaronhurt/zfs-replicate/README.md

 ## ie: pool0/someplace@autorep-${NAMETAG}
 NAMETAG="${MOY}${DOM}${CYR}_${NOW}"

-## the log file...you need to prepend with
+## the log file needs to start with
 ## autorep- in order for log cleanup to work
 ## using the default below is strongly suggested
 LOGFILE="${LOGBASE}/autorep-${NAMETAG}.log"